brynnb/idlequest/README.md

 * Bards should keep best version of each instrument
 * If old weapon and newly looted weapon both have zero stats, compare best ratio even for casters
 * When automatically replacing equiped item with new one, make sure old one is actually going back to inventory
+* Add bags and logic, don't sell them automatically.
+Show number of slots on item info.
+* Don't sell consumables with auto-sell (like food and drink)
 * Lots more

 ## Backlog